oracle/weblogic-kubernetes-operator/site/installation.md

       - name: ocr-secret
 ```

 This section defines the external service that provides access to the operator to clients outside the Kubernetes cluster.
 The service exposes one port for HTTPS access to the operator’s REST server.
 It also includes a commented-out definition for the debug port.

-Debugging the operator is described in the [developer guide](developer.md).
+[comment]: # (Debugging the operator is described in the [developer guide] developer.md )

 ```
 ---